LostImbecile/DB-Legends-Sound-Extraction-Tool/README.md

 **Conversion:**
 - Converts .wav to .ogg (to save a ton of space)
 - Ignores any already converted files by checking if there's an ogg version of them
-- This is also multi-threaded and very heavy on the CPU, it may take a while, turning off real-time protection in your antivirus helps if you're comfortable with it
+- This is also multi-threaded and very heavy on the CPU, it may take a while, turning off real-time protection in your antivirus helps if you're comfortable with it.

 **Deletion:**